Examine India’s socioeconomic development trends and how rethinking development is gaining urgency for shaping a sustainable global future.

 Gain direct exposure to some of the most inspired and important Indian experts working in the development and social change arenas.

-The program’s lecturers include policymakers and planners, academicians, development practitioners, NGO workers, researchers, Gandhi scholars, journalists, social workers, feminists, and development and social change activists.
+The program’s lecturers include policymakers and planners, academicians, development practitioners, NGO workers, researchers, Gandhian scholars, journalists, social workers, feminists, and activists working toward sustainable development.

 Study the Hindi language daily in both large- and small-group formats.
 You will be encouraged to continue working on your language skills outside the classroom, especially with your homestay families, during excursions, and while completing the NGO workshop.
-If you have advanced Hindi skills, you may opt for tutoring.
+If you have advanced Hindi skills, you may receive for-credit tutoring.

 Acquire research and field study skills.